Andy McCarthy and The Plot to Destroy A Presidency

 If John Solomon's right, we'll get another report on leaking.

-And if I'm right, you're going to get a barred Doran report on all the how all of this started, who knew what when and where?
+And if I'm right, you're going to get a Bard Doran report on how all of this started, who knew what, when, and where.

 And did we outsource criminal activity and abuse the power of the intelligence community by outsourcing intelligence gathering and spying on American citizens?